andrewwoods1/andrewwoods1.github.io/_posts/2018-05-01-Odds-Bias-in-Irish-Football.md

 Of these, success was found using what was termed as the 'odds-bias' strategy.

-In his book, Prof. Sumpter fits a logistic regression model to estimate the 'true' odds, based on the odds offered by bookmakers.
+Prof. Sumpter fits a logistic regression model to estimate the 'true' odds, based on the odds offered by bookmakers.
 Prior to this he identifies some biases in the probabilities implied by bookies' odds, and the frequency with which these events occur.
 In doing this, an opportunity to make value bets was identified.

 The overall strategy was as follows: